-This may seem like a lot of work, but keeping your company’s corporate activities organized is critical to its long-term success.
-Digging through your inbox years later for missing documents and paying a lawyer to fix documents is inefficient and costly.
-It’s always much cheaper (and less stressful!) to organize your post-incorporation matters now.
-Shoobx uses automated workflows to generate and organize corporate documents, saving your company money and setting your business up for success from the moment you incorporate to the moment you exit.
+This may seem like a lot of work but keeping your company’s corporate activities organized can be critical to its long-term success.
+Digging through your inbox years later for missing documents and paying a lawyer to fix documents is often inefficient and costly.
+It’s usually much cheaper (and less stressful!) to organize your post-incorporation matters now.
+Fidelity uses automated workflows to generate and organize corporate documents, aiming to save your company money and setting your business up for success from the moment you incorporate to the moment you exit.

 We’ve put together a handy post-incorporation checklist download for you to use as a reference as you grow your business.
 Click to get your copy!

 Fidelity does not provide legal or tax advice.
 The information herein is general in nature and should not be considered legal or tax advice.
 Consult an attorney or tax professional regarding your specific situation.

 Third parties mentioned and Fidelity are not affiliated

 Included is a link to a website that is unaffiliated with Fidelity.
 Fidelity has not been involved in the preparation of the content supplied at the unaffiliated site and does not guarantee or assume any responsibility for its content.